reportportal/docs/docs/reportportal-configuration/CreationOfProjectAndAddingUsers.md

 2. Navigate to the "Administrate" section -\> "All users" page.

-3. Click the "Invite User" button.
+3. Click on the "Invite User" button.

-4. The "Invite user to the project" form will appear.

-5. Fill in the form and click the "Invite" button.
-The invitation has been sent.
+4. Fill all fields with valid data in the "Invite user" form and click on the "Invite" button. - The invitation has been sent.
 You can copy the link to the invitation from the "Link to invitation" field.

-6. The user will receive an email with the link to the invitation.
+5. The user will receive an email with the link to the invitation.
 Registration link will be active until the user registers in the system by this reference, but not more than 24 hours.
 When the user clicks the link, he/she will see a registration form.

-7. The user needs to fill in the registration form and click the "Register" button to complete the registration.
+6. The user needs to fill in the registration form and click the "Register" button to complete the registration.
    The user will be assigned to the project that was specified by you during the invitation, and to "Personal Project" with the PROJECT MANAGER project role.